gamedolphin/gamedolphin.old.github.com/_posts/2019-05-11-my-minimal-emacs-setup.markdown

 ## Daemon Mode

-At the end I start the emacs server so that any new frames that I open don't have to load the configuration from scratch.
+At the end I start the Emacs server so that any new frames that I open don't have to load the configuration from scratch.

 {% highlight elisp %}
 (require 'server)
 (if (not (server-running-p)) (server-start))
 {% endhighlight %}

-You can find my full emacs configuration at my [github](https://github.com/gamedolphin/.emacs.d) repository.
+You can find my full Emacs configuration at my [github](https://github.com/gamedolphin/.emacs.d) repository.